“WHERE HAVE YOU COME FROM?”

 The tall thin man peers at us over his spectacles, his wiry beard encircling a curious smile.
 “We’re from Australia” we tell him.
 “Why do you ask?”
 I add.
 “Because we’re always curious to know why people come to visit our city” he says.

-We’re spending 2 days in Chefchaouen, a city in northwest Morocco that has become famous for the blue-washed buildings of the old town.
+We’re in Chefchaouen, a city in northwest Morocco that has become famous for the blue-washed buildings of the old town.
 Tucked away in the Rif Mountains, why the city is painted blue remains a mystery.
 One popular theory is that the blue acts as a mosquito repellent.
 Others say that the tradition stems from the Jewish community who fled here from Europe in the 15th century.
 The colour symbolises the sky and the heaven.

 Travel to Chefchaouen.
 The biggest cities nearby are Tangier (2 hours drive) and Fes (4 hours drive).
 Many tours include a couple of days in Chefchaouen so if you choose this option, you will arrive via coach.